 At Metro Water Services, our top priority is to provide our customers with a clean and safe water supply.
-As a department of the Metropolitan Government of Nashville and Davidson County, we service 190,700 water accounts, providing drinking water to customers in Davidson County and portions of Rutherford and Williamson counties.
+As a department of the Metropolitan Government of Nashville and Davidson County, we service over 197,900 water accounts, providing drinking water to customers in Davidson County and portions of Rutherford and Williamson counties.

-We are pleased to deliver our 2016 Consumer Confidence Report, which shows your water meets or exceeds all of the United States Environmental Protection Agency (EPA) health standards and all state and federal requirements.
-For more information about Metro Water Services and the quality of your water, visit our Web site at www.nashville.gov/water.
+We are pleased to deliver our 2017 Consumer Confidence Report, which shows your water meets or exceeds all of the United States Environmental Protection Agency (EPA) health standards and all state and federal requirements.
+For more information about Metro Water Services and the quality of your water, visit our Web site at water.nashville.gov.

-Please share this information with all the other people who drink this water, especially those who may not have recieved thas notice directly (for example, people in apartments, nursing homes, schools, and businesses).
+Please share this information with all the other people who drink this water, especially those who may not have recieved this notice directly (for example, people in apartments, nursing homes, schools, or businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.